 Treatment of pre-admission anemia and bleeding tendencies; Intraoperative/postoperative blood recovery; Surgical hemostasis; Appropriate indications for transfusion; Changing physician behaviors; Blood utilization review.

-Celebrating 40 years the 2023 NBF grant cycle is now open!
-We are accepting applications through December 1, 2022.
+The 2025 AABB Foundation Early-Career Scientific Research grant cycle is now open.
+Applications for 2025 grants will be open until December 1, 2024.
 Early-stage investigators on a path toward research independence are encouraged to apply for grant funding.
-Below, please find the application instructions, submission requirements, applicant eligibility, frequently asked questions, and general tips.
+Below, please find the application instructions, submission requirements, applicant eligibility, frequently asked questions and general tips.
 A link to the online grant portal can accessed via the application instructions.

-All grant applications will be reviewed by the NBF Grants Review Committee (GRC).
-This committee meets once a year to select the grant recipients.
+All grant applications will be reviewed by the AABB Foundation Scientific Research Grants Review Committee (GRC).
+This committee meets once a year to select grant recipients.
 Outside reviewers may be consulted at the discretion of the committee.
-The NBF Board of Trustees must approve, and the National Blood Foundation Research and Education Trust (NBFRET) Board of Trustees must accept the GRC’s recommendations before official awards may be made.
+The AABB Foundation Board of Directors must approve the GRC’s recommendations before official awards may be made.
 Grants are announced in June and funds are disbursed in July.

 Applications will be judged on the following criteria:

-A confidential critique review sheet of the proposed grant project which summarizes the GRC’s comments will be provided.
-AABB and the NBF reserve the right to list the grant recipients in publications, including the title, principal investigator and amount of funding.
+A confidential critique review sheet of the proposed grant project which summarizes the GRC’s comments is provided to all applicants.
+AABB and the Foundation reserve the right to list the grant recipients in publications, including the title, principal investigator and amount of funding.

-No. No candidate is eligible to receive more than one NBF grant.
+No. No candidate is eligible to receive more than one AABB Foundation early-career Scientific Research Grant.

 Yes.
 If you still meet the eligibility criteria, you are encouraged to resubmit an application using the reviewers' critique as a guide to modify and strengthen the application.
 Many previously unfunded applicants receive funding after resubmitting a second application.
 However, after two submissions for the same project, an application will no longer be accepted.